New Terms and Conditions for Teachers - Why?

 Students.JPG

 Students will still be able to access their grades and reports through the access code.
-However, when printing reports, you may have to manually write names and student numbers on the reports if there is a report collation process at your school.
+However, when printing reports, you may have to manually write names and student numbers on the reports if there is a report collation process at your school, and students will need to be given an access code for each class they are in.